 - Requires special care: We must prevent scratches on hard-anodized Aluminum to avoid corrosion.
 Anodized Aluminum needs special care while storing them as it can easily get scratched by other utensils if stored carelessly.

 Ceramic cookware boasts the health benefits that might be true.
 However, ceramic cookware is not entirely made of ceramic; it’s just a sol-gel coating on metal that makes it completely non-sticky.
 This coating releases silicone-oil every time the cookware is heated, which mimics a non-stick surface.
-The best non-stick cookware in India has better durability and affordable too.
+The best non-stick cookware in India has better durability and is affordable too.

-Pottery, kadai, casserole, pressure cooker etc.
+Pottery, kadai, casserole, pressure cooker, etc.